Pubs on 22 Tram Line

 Sister pub to the original Prague Beer Museum.
 Small (.15 l) tasters available.

 Tiny hole in the wall bakery with beer from the Clock brewery.
-Four beers possible but expect one or two taps to be dry.
+Four taps and a huge bottle list.
 Soup and warm snacks also available, in addition to cake.

 Burger restaurant with some interesting beers.